Weak separation in mixture models and implications for principal stratification: Introduction

 \section{Introduction}

+Finite mixture models are notorious for giving pathological results~\citep{Redner:1984}; indeed, Larry Wasserman has called finite mixtures the ``Twilight Zone of Statistics''~\citep{Wasserman_blog}.
+Our motivation for this paper is to understand how the pathological features of \emph{weakly separated} finite mixture models affect inference for component means, especially with respect to estimating causal effects in the principal stratification framework, an important example of such inference.

-Principal stratification is a widely used framework for addressing post-randomization complications in a principled way~\citep{Frangakis:2002wp}.
-Typically, the goal is to estimate a causal effect within a partially latent subgroup known as a principal stratum.
-While there are many possible ways to estimate these principal causal effects, by far the most common approach is via finite mixture models, treating the unknown principal strata as mixture components~\citep{Imbens}.
+Principal stratification is a widely used approach for addressing post-randomization complications, including noncompliance with treatment assignment~\citep{Frangakis:2002wp}.
+Typically, the goal is to estimate causal effects within partially latent subgroups known as principal strata.
+While there are many possible ways to estimate these principal causal effects, the most common approach is via finite mixture models, treating the unknown principal strata as mixture components~\citep{Imbens}.
 To date, scores of applied and methodological papers have relied on finite mixtures to estimate causal effects, both explicitly and implicitly.

-At the same time, it has long been conventional wisdom that finite mixture models can yield pathological estimates~\citep{Redner:1984}.
-As Larry Wasserman remarked, finite mixture models are the ``Twilight Zone of Statistics''~\citep{Wasserman_blog}.
-Our motivation for this paper is to understand how the pathological features of finite mixture models affect inference for component-specific means, which is a central challenge in principal stratification and is also of general scientific interest.

-Despite the wealth of literature on finite mixture models, there is relatively little research on the behavior of standard estimators like the Maximum Likelihood Estimate (MLE) in settings typical of principal stratification, namely when substantial separation between mixture components is unlikely.
-We take a first step by carefully studying a simple but fundamental model: a two-component homoskedastic Gaussian mixture model,